RealImage/bifrost/README.md

 `issuer` can read the private key and root certificate in PEM form from a variety of sources.
 It looks for `crt.pem` and `key.pem` in the same directory by default.

-The `BFID_NAMESPACE` environment variable sets the Bifrost Identifier Namespace to use.
+The `BF_NS` environment variable sets the Bifrost Identifier Namespace to use.
 If unset, `bifrost.Namespace` is used.

 `issuer` exposes prometheus format metrics at the `/metrics` path.